bigeasy/strata/diary/design.markdown

 Why does the length need to be stored in the page.
 Can't the balancer grab the length into it's nodes?
 Yes.
 It is opportunistic.
 Probably much simpiler.

+## Shifting Ghosts

+What is so important about deleting ghosts?
+It seems like a silly tidy when we've yet to implement vacuum.
+I suppose it makes vacuum easier because vacuum will always faithfully rewrite the page, ghosts and all, so it can move across the leaves without descending.